 The 53 participating laboratories each returned replicate gold results using one finish method for both samples.
+In addition, 23 of the 53 laboratories returned replicate sets of silver results for the same samples.
 Statistical analysis to identify outliers was carried out using the principles detailed in sections 7.3.2 - 7.3.4, ISO 5725-2: 1994.
 Assessment of each laboratory's performance was carried out on the basis of z-scores, partly based on the concept described in ISO/IEC Guide 43-1.
 Details of the criteria used in these examinations are available on request.
-As a result of these statistical analyses, 11 sets of results were excluded for the purpose of assigning a gold concentration value to this reference material.
-A recommended value was thus calculated from the average of the remaining n = 42 sets of replicate results.
-The 95% confidence interval was estimated using the formula:-
+As a result of these statistical analyses, 13 sets of results were excluded for the purpose of assigning a gold concentration value and 2 sets were excluded for silver.
+Recommended values were thus calculated from the average of the remaining n = 40 sets of replicate results for gold and n = 21 for silver.

+The 95% confidence interval was estimated using the formula: